phonegap/workshop-plugins/lesson3.md

 ## Plugin Components
 A plugin is made up of the following components:

-1. A **JavaScript interface**
+1. A **JavaScript interface** (called by plugin consumers)

-1. A **native interface** for each supported platform  (Obj-C/Swift, Java or C#)
+1. A **native interface** for each supported platform ie: Obj-C / Swift, Java, C# (called from JavaScript interface)

 1. A built-in **Cordova bridge** that provides:

    - plumbing to *map the JavaScript arguments* to the native interfaces
    - callback handling to ensure the native code routes back the result to the proper callback depending on success or failure

 ## JavaScript Bridge
 The `exec()` function is used by Cordova to call the native interface and pass the required parameters

-    cordova.exec(success(result) {}, // Function to call with success result
+    cordova.exec(successCallback(result) {}, // Function to call on success
-                 fail(error) {},     // Function to call with error result
+                 failCallback(error) {},     // Function to call on error
-                 serviceName,        // Service (native class)
+                 serviceName,                // Service
                  actionName,                 // Action to invoke in service ["firstArg", "secondArg", 42, false]); // Array of opt. args

 <br>